projecttacoma/ecqm-bundler/README.md

 **NOTE**: Based on the scoring code provided, the CLI will enforce the constraints listed in [Table 3-1 of the cqf measures IG](https://build.fhir.org/ig/HL7/cqf-measures/measure-conformance.html#criteria-names).
 This means that you _must_ specify the minimum valid population expressions for your Measure's scoring type.

+This behavior can be disabled using the `--disable-constraints` CLI option.

 ### Customizing Population Expressions

 The bundler will add [population group criteria](http://hl7.org/fhir/us/cqfmeasures/2021May/StructureDefinition-measure-cqfm-definitions.html#Measure.group) to the Measure resource, which references specific CQL/ELM expressions that identify